Huqicheng/zheap/src/backend/access/zheap/README.md

 Insert ..
 On Conflict: The design is similar to current heap such that we use the speculative token to detect conflicts.
-We store the speculative token in undo instead of in the tuple header (CTID) simply because zheap’s tuple header doesn’t have CTID.
+We store the speculative token in undo instead of in the tuple header (CTID) simply because zheapâ€™s tuple header doesnâ€™t have CTID.
 Additionally, we set a bit in tuple header to indicate speculative insertion.
 ZheapTupleSatisfiesDirty routine checks this bit and fetches a speculative token from undo.